 In the case that a permit is not issued, the applicant may seek redress with the Environment and Planning Review Tribunal in accordance with the Environment Protection Act and with the provisions of the Environment and Planning Review Tribunal Act.

-For additional information, you may contact the Environmental Permitting Unit on firstname.lastname@example.org or by phone on 2292 3500.
+For additional information, you may contact the ERA on nvihttps://era.org.mt/contact/.

 Last updated 07/09/2020